License Plates & Placards in VermontCompare Car Insurance Quotes in 3 Steps

 Unless you notify DMV officials when registering your vehicle that you prefer special plates, you will be issued standard Vermont plates.
 These feature white letters surrounded by a white rectangle on a green backdrop with a maple tree in the upper left corner and the "Green Mountain State" legend on the bottom.

 If you register in person at the main DMV office in Montpelier, you will immediately receive your plates.
-If you apply through the mail, your plates will arrive in your mailbox in about three weeks.

 This plate displays your support for Vermont's Building Bright Futures program, which champions the state's child-care facilities.
 When submitting an application, be sure to include an additional $20 on top of your regular registration fees.
 This extra fee will apply with each annual renewal.